-From 2017 to 2019, I volunteered as a graphic designer and communications manager for a Hong Kong based NGO which sees itself as an intersection between those who can help and those who need help.
+I volunteered from 2017 to 2019 as a graphic designer and communications manager for a Hong Kong based NGO, which understands itself as an intersection between those who can help and those who need help.

 This complex work can't be summerised in just a few words.
 Read more about Crossroads and the reasons I decided to work for this organisation in the separate section "A heart for Hong Kong".

 David Livingstone was 15 years old when the Lord’s Resistance Army led by Joseph Kony surrounded his school and abducted the frightened students in the bush.
 The LRA rebells forced the boys to pillage, torture and murder while the girls have been sold for ammunition to neighbor countries or kept in the camp as brides for the soldiers.

 After six months as a child soldier for the LRA and another six months in a prison, David was able to flee the country and to find shelter at his aunts house.
 Years later, David returns to the place where his horrible story began and gets confronted with a lost generation.
 Young adults like him, traumatized from the war and without education, struggle to give their children a better future.

 Deeply touched by the hopelessness, David makes a decision to help his brothers and sisters in Uganda and founds his NGO Salt&Light Uganda in 2000.
 The organization has projects in four main fields: medical supply, education for children and adults, rural projects and water supply.

 I had the chance to meet David Livingstone in person.
 While we talked about his work, I heard that he doesn't have any advertising material or a website for his organization what makes it really hard for him to engage with international people to get funds for his work.
 Very touched by his story and his courage to help his people, I decided to create him a website and a brochure for his organization at no charge.
 It's my honor to support David Livingstone with further graphic design work in the future.